How to Grow Herbs Outdoors: A Guide For Success

 Herbs can be propagated from seed or by taking cuttings from existing plants.
 If you’re starting from seed, make sure to follow the instructions on the seed packet for the best results.

 To propagate herbs from cuttings, choose a healthy stem and cut it just below a leaf node.
-Remove the leaves from the bottom half of the stem and dip it in rooting hormone.
+Remove the leaves from the bottom half of the stem and dip them in the rooting hormone.
 Plant the stem in moist potting soil and keep it in a warm, humid location until it roots.

 Companion Planting for Herbs